What is Yoga Nidra?

 The focus of welcoming and listening brings about a whole new way of being.
 We feel a deep wellspring of authenticity; we learn to trust ourselves deeply and as we learn to be a good friend to ourselves, we become better at listening to others.
 Ultimately, in the words of Derek Walcott in his poem, ‘Love After Love’, we begin to ‘fall in love with ourselves again’.
 This is a practice of healing, kindness and surrender.

 I love Yoga Nidra with all my heart.
-I look forward to practising Yoga Nidra.
-I get sad when I don’t have time in my life to practise it.
+I look forward to practicing Yoga Nidra.
+I get sad when I don’t have time in my life to practice it.
 To find something that integrates well-being, restoration and effortless relaxation, and reminds me of my very essence of being, is just too good to pass up.
 It’s my hope that you will find this love for and affinity with Yoga Nidra too.

 - Join James Reeves in his 8 week course Yoga Nidra: Effortless Awakening.

-- You can also follow James' playlist of Yoga Nidra extras
+- You can also follow James’ Playlist of Yoga Nidra extras

 Yoga Nidra Teacher Training with James Reeves – EkhartYoga Academy